Thertzlor/Revenant/wiki/Options_Documentation.md

 ## primaryButtons
 Enable binding to mouse buttons 1 and 2.
+>[!CAUTION]
-> **Important:** This functionality is unstable and not recommended due to LGS limitations.
+>This functionality is unstable and not recommended due to LGS limitations.
 You basically need to sabotage your profile to make it work at all.
 * *default value: **false***

 ## useHIDKeys
 uses the PressHidKey and ReleaseHidKey functions instead of the normal PressKey and ReleaseKey functions.
+>[!CAUTION]
-> **Important:** This functionality is still experimental and unstable. the `*HidKey` functions are undocumented and I'm still trying to figure out how exactly they work and what they map to.
+>This functionality is still experimental and unstable. the `*HidKey` functions are undocumented and I'm still trying to figure out how exactly they work and what they map to.
 * *default value: **false***

 # General Profile Configuration